Jach/gonim/README.md

   * Should not look like crap
   * 3D mode????
   * (Longshot) Convert photo of Go game into SGF and score it.
 Use OpenCV?
+  * Should support arbitrary stone placement, numbering, with options for AI responses.

 # Contributing